p2-inc/phasetwo-containers/docs/manual-install.md

+> :warning: This is no longer functional given that the keycloak-orgs extension now requires a custom build of keycloak to import the `keycloak-admin-client` libraries.
+See https://github.com/p2-inc/keycloak-orgs?tab=readme-ov-file#installation

 # Installing the Phase Two library in an unpacked Keycloak (aka "bare metal installations")

 This README covers how to deploy a Keycloak instance on bare metal